 Booth, KM., Trauth, E.M.
 2019.
 “Moving Beyond Text: How Teens Evaluate Video-Based High Stakes Health Information via Social Media.”
 Accepted to iConference 2019 (Washington, D.C., USA).

-Eikey, E.V., Booth, K.M., Chen, Y., Zheng, K. In Press.
+Eikey, E.V., Booth, K.M., Chen, Y., Zheng, K. 2018.
 The Use of General Health Apps Among Users with Specific Conditions: Why College Women with Disordered Eating Adopt Food Diary Apps.
 The American Medical Informatics Association (AMIA) 2018 Annual Symposium.
 San Francisco, CA. November 2018.

 Eikey, E. V., Reddy, M. C., Booth, K. M., Kvasny, L., Blair, J. L., Li, V., & Poole, E. S. (2017).
 Desire to Be Underweight: Exploratory Study on a Weight Loss App Community and User Perceptions of the Impact on Disordered Eating Behaviors.
 JMIR mHealth and uHealth, 5(10), e150.

 Eikey, E.V. & Booth, K. (2017).
 "Recovery and Maintenance: How Women with Eating Disorders Use Instagram."
 Accepted at the 2017 iConference (Wuhan, China).

 Booth, K., Eikey, E.V., & Trauth, E.M.
 (2016).
 A web of fitness "things": An exploration of social impacts and vulnerable populations.
 In M. Sheng, Y. Qin and L. Yao (Eds.)
 Managing the Web of Things: Linking the Real World to the Web.
 Burlington, MA: Morgan Kaufmann Elsevier.